Guffanti

 I love cheese in a way that I am certain is not natural.
 And the lengths I'd go to for cheese are generally great.
 However, along the shores of beautiful Lake Maggiore under the watchful eye of Il Sancarlone (Saint Charles Borromeo), in the Comune di Arona, finding good cheese proved to be no problem.

-Guffanti, a family affair to this day, remains one of the local area cheese houses that specialise in affinage.
-In addition to Italy's greats and a few imports from France, you'll also find some wonderful lesser known regional cheeses.
-Walking through the ripening caves beneath the unassuming shop front (more of a loading dock than anything) off Arona's main street, with its damp brick walls and low ceilings, the aroma of ripening cheese meets you at the door, shakes your hand and welcomes you inside.
+Guffanti, a family affair to this day, remains as one of the local area cheese houses that specialise in affinage.
+In addition to Italy's greats and a few imports from France, you'll also find some wonderful lesser known regional and artisanal cheeses.
+Walking through the ripening caves beneath the unassuming shop front (more of a loading dock than anything) off Arona's main street, with its damp brick walls and low ceilings, the glorious aroma of ripening cheese meets you at the door, shakes your hand and welcomes you inside.

 If you are in Piedmonte, or driving through from Milano to Venezia, it's worth the diversion through the tunnels to the provincia di Novara, some spectacular scenery (and great cheese) on the other side.